wadcom/kisarra-docs/README.md

 ### Refilling At Supply Sources

-While refilling at a supply source, if a unit cannot refill to a full tank, it will not refill at all (waiting for supplies to appear at the source).

-Harvesters refill "automatically" when unloading Betirium at the base.
+**Automatic Conversion Process:**
+When a unit refills at the base, the required supplies are automatically created by converting your stored Betirium.
+For example, if a unit needs 100 supplies to refill, 10 kg of Betirium is automatically converted and deducted from your total.

+**Refilling Rules:**
+- Most units only refill if they can reach full capacity (all-or-nothing rule)
-Supply Trucks with active orders will refill as much as they can.
+- Exception: Supply Trucks with active orders refill as much as possible
+- Units must be within 10 km of a supply source to refill
+- Harvesters automatically refill when unloading Betirium at the base

 ## Unit Damage